tonibois/cook/README.md

 ### To install this module:

-1. Download the project: git clone
+1. Download the project:
+ + .Using git:   git clone https://github.com/tonibois/cook.git
+ + .Download ZIP
 2. Unzip in your odoo/addons folder
 3. Launch odoo service using developer mode (./odoo-bin --dev=all -d=mydb -c odoo.conf)
 4. Entry on your local odoo using web browser (https://localhost:8069)